PROJECT DETAILS

 – “It was due to the already existing demolition permit.
 The State Monuments Office had not examined the case until then: Brutalism had, after all, only gradually moved into the public consciousness after the SOS Brutalism exhibition in 2017 at the Frankfurt Architecture Museum.
 The initial situation was then difficult: the Charité wanted to use the site for an expansion of the Benjamin Franklin Campus, while the monumental value of the Mäusebunker became increasingly clear.
 In fact, we owe it to the commitment of many people in Germany and abroad that the clock was turned back from five past twelve to five to twelve.” –

-Currently, a model procedure is researching possibilities for the reuse of the building.
+Currently, a model procedure is researching possibilities for the reuse of the building (last updated on May 25, 2023).